Iron and Zinc: Can You Take Them Together?

 What if I accidentally took iron and zinc together?

-Do not panic—this is not usually dangerous from a single combined dose.
-Just resume your usual schedule and separate future doses to improve absorption.
+Do not panic.
+A single combined dose is not dangerous.
+Simply resume your usual schedule and space future doses to improve absorption.

 Are there alternatives if I need both minerals every day?